ilsegaertner/Chat-app/README.md

 ## Objective

-The objective was a chat app for mobile devices using React Native.
-The app will provide users with a chat interface and options to share images and their location.
+The objective was to build a chat app for mobile devices using React Native.
+The app will provide users with a chat interface and options to share images and their location from a phone as well as the Android Simulator.

 <h5 align="center">Screenshot gif from the Android Emulator:</h5>
 <p align="center"><img src="https://github.com/ilsegaertner/chat-app/blob/main/assets/gif%20for%20chat%20app.gif" alt="Screenshot 2, gif of the apps functionality" width="220">